 - There are 12 different Medigap plans offered in California for 2022.

-Medicare is health insurance coverage for people ages 65 and over.
-You may also be eligible for Medicare if you’re under 65 and are living with certain disabilities or health conditions.
+Medicare is health insurance coverage for people age 65 and over.
+You may also be eligible for Medicare if you’re under 65 years old and are living with certain disabilities or health conditions.

 Part B covers care outside of a hospital for things such as:

 - doctors’ visits

 - lab tests

 Medicare Advantage plans (Part C) are offered through private insurers who bundle all your coverage for parts A and B, and sometimes prescription drug coverage, into a single plan.

 Medicare Advantage plans must cover the same things as Medicare parts A and B, but some have extra coverage (and an additional premium) for things like:

 - transportation to and from medical appointments